 We have historically met our short- and long-term working capital and capital expenditure requirements, including funding for expansion of operations, through net cash flows provided by operating activities.
 Variations in sales of our products directly affect the availability of funds.
 There are no material contractual restrictions on our ability to transfer and remit funds among our international affiliated companies.
 However, there are foreign currency restrictions in certain countries which could reduce our ability to timely obtain U.S. dollars.
-Even with these restrictions and the impacts of the COVID-19 pandemic, we believe we will have sufficient resources, including cash flow from operating activities and access to capital markets, to meet debt service obligations in a timely manner and be able to continue to meet our objectives.
+Even with these restrictions and the impacts of the COVID-19 pandemic and the current inflationary environment, we believe we will have sufficient resources, including cash flow from operating activities and longer-term access to capital markets, to meet debt service obligations in a timely manner and be able to continue to meet our objectives.

 Historically, our debt has not resulted from the need to fund our normal operations, but instead has resulted primarily from our share repurchase programs.
-Since inception in 2007, total share repurchases amounted to approximately \$6.4 billion.
+Since inception in 2007, total share repurchases amounted to approximately \$6.5 billion.
 While a significant net sales decline could potentially affect the availability of funds, many of our largest expenses are variable in nature, which we believe protects our funding in all but a dramatic net sales downturn.
-Our \$601.5 million cash and cash equivalents as of December 31, 2021 and our senior secured credit facility, in addition to cash flow from operations, can be used to support general corporate purposes, including any future share repurchases, dividends, and strategic investment opportunities.
+Our \$508.0 million cash and cash equivalents as of December 31, 2022 and our senior secured credit facility, in addition to cash flow from operations, can be used to support general corporate purposes, including any future share repurchases, dividends, and strategic investment opportunities.

 We have a cash pooling arrangement with a financial institution for cash management purposes.
 This cash pooling arrangement allows certain of our participating subsidiaries to withdraw cash from this financial institution based upon our aggregate cash deposits held by subsidiaries who participate in the cash pooling arrangement.
-We did not owe any amounts to this financial institution under the pooling arrangement as of December 31, 2021 and 2020.
+We did not owe any amounts to this financial institution under the pooling arrangement as of December 31, 2022 and 2021.

-For the year ended December 31, 2021, we generated \$460.3 million of operating cash flow as compared to \$628.6 million for the same period in 2020.
-The decrease in our operating cash flow was the result of \$258.5 million of unfavorable changes in operating assets and liabilities, partially offset by \$90.2 million of higher net income excluding non-cash and reconciling items disclosed within our consolidated statement of cash flows.
-The \$258.5 million change in operating assets and liabilities was primarily the result of unfavorable changes in inventories, prepaid expenses and other current assets, royalty overrides, and other current liabilities, partially offset by a favorable change in receivables.
-The unfavorable change in other current liabilities included unfavorable changes in accrued compensation, accrued interest, accrued member events and promotions, and settlement of Mexico VAT assessments, partially offset by a favorable impact in 2021 due to the prior-year settlement of the SEC and DOJ investigations relating to the FCPA matter in China.
-The \$90.2 million of higher net income excluding non-cash and reconciling items was primarily driven by higher contribution margin driven by higher net sales (See Financial Results for the Year Ended December 31, 2021 Compared to the Year Ended December 31, 2020 above for further discussion) and lower selling, general, and Administrative Expenses above for further discussion).
+For the year ended December 31, 2022, we generated \$352.5 million of operating cash flow as compared to \$460.3 million for the same period in 2021.
+The decrease in our operating cash flow was the result of \$203.0 million of lower net income excluding non-cash and reconciling items disclosed within our consolidated statement of cash flows, partially offset by \$95.2 million of favorable changes in operating assets and liabilities.
+The \$203.0 million of lower net income excluding non-cash and reconciling items was primarily driven by lower contribution margin driven by lower net sales (See Financial Results for the Year Ended December 31, 2022 Compared to the Year Ended December 31, 2021 above for further discussion), partially offset by lower selling, general, and administrative expenses (See Selling, General, and Administrative Expenses above for further discussion).
+The \$95.2 million change in operating assets and liabilities was primarily the result of favorable changes in inventories, prepaid expenses and other current assets, and other assets; partially offset by unfavorable changes in receivables and royalty overrides.